 - Did not make it into the Bundestag in the 2013 elections.

 - NPD (Nationaldemokratische Partei Deutschlands - German National Democratic Party - black, red and yellow) is a far-right party, and is considered to be the most significant post-war neo-Nazi organization.
 They are particularly strong in the East, often entering state parliaments.
 After what looked like a small resurgence in the 2009 elections, they were deserted in the 2013.
 It is postulated in the media that they lost a large amount of votes to the Alternative.
-An attempt to ban them is currently ongoing.
+There have been two attempts to ban then so far which both failed.
+The first one failed due to the party being full of ''Verfassungsschutz'' operatives while the second failed with the official reasoning that while the NPD undoubtedly tries to overthrow the constitutional order and replace it with fascism, there is no chance of them actually succeeding, so banning them would be a waste of time.

 - Did not make it into the Bundestag in the 2013 elections.